anupiyan/anupiyan.github.io/index.md

 # Education
-PhD Title on Enhancing natural language understanding using meaning representation and deep learning (2020) Murdoch University, Western Australia.
+I won the Australian Computer Society's Most Outstanding Ph.D. in 2020 for the Title on Enhancing natural language understanding using meaning representation and deep learning (2020)
+Murdoch University, Western Australia.

 BSc(Hons) in Information Technology, (2014)